Sensation in Aristotle: Some Problematic Contemporary Interpretations and a Medieval Solution

 Digital USD Citation

 Nevitt, Turner C., "Sensation in Aristotle: Some Problematic Contemporary Interpretations and a Medieval Solution" (2014).
-Philosophy Faculty Publications.
+Philosophy: Faculty Scholarship.
 4.